 The three races

-The Kurõ or Olivefolk live on the western continent of Teohiti.
+The Kurom or Olivefolk live on the western continent of Teohiti.
 As their English name suggests, they come in various shades of green-brown.
 In tropical areas, their skin colour is a dark green-brown.
-In more temperate climes they may have a yellowish cast.
+In temperate climes, it is a yellowish-green.

 Diet is omnivorous, with an emphasis on vegetables, fruit and nuts.
 Some meat and fish is also consumed along with honey, eggs, the bark of certain trees and grubs of various kinds.
 Only a little cereal or dairy is consumed.